 - 25 Ansi lumens brightness is lacking

 - No wireless connectivity

-Best All-In-One: AAXA Technologies P7 Mini Pico Projector
+Best All-in-One: AAXA Technologies P7 Mini Pico Projector

 The AAXA P7 Mini is a fully capable projector that includes a built-in media player and convenient controls right on top.
-It uses a 600 LED Lumen optical engine to deliver a native 1920x1080 HD resolution at up to 120 inches diagonally.
+It uses a 600 LED Lumen optical engine to deliver a native 1920x1080 HD resolution up to 120 inches diagonally.
 The lithium-ion battery gets you over an hour of presentation time running, while the included power supply is available for movie binging.

 You're able to connect virtually any device using the HDMI, VGA, microSD, composite AV, and a USB port that can read flash drives and external hard drives via the media player.
 In that way, it really provides all you need from a portable projector with the flexibility to run media off a laptop or more portable storage devices.
 It would also function well as a more permanent projector left plugged in at home.